zleypner/thirdge/README.md

 ## Contact

-For inquiries about Third Age services, blockchain education programs, or partnership opportunities, use the contact button on the website or reach out directly.
+For inquiries about Thirdge services, blockchain education programs, or partnership opportunities, use the contact button on the website or reach out directly.

 ---

-© 2025 Third Age.
+© 2025 Thirdge.
 Building the decentralized future.